conan-io/docs/systems_cross_building/cross_building.rst

             self.env_info.SYSROOT = self.package_folder

-The toolchain Conan package needs to fill the ``env_info`` object in the :ref:`package_info()<method_package_info>` method with the same variables we've specified in the examples above in the ``[env]`` section of profiles.
+The Conan package with the toolchain needs to fill the ``env_info`` object in the :ref:`package_info()<method_package_info>` method with the same variables we've specified in the examples above in the ``[env]`` section of profiles.

-Then you will need to consume this recipe as any regular :ref:`build requires <build_requires>` in the build context, then you need to use the ``--profile:build`` argument in the command line while creating your library:
+Then you will need to consume this recipe as any regular :ref:`build requires <build_requires>` that belongs to the build context: you need to use the ``--profile:build`` argument in the command line while creating your library:

 .. code-block:: bash